lllDavid/marketplace/README.md

 # Crypto Marketplace (Development Prototype)

-- This platform simulates a cryptocurrency marketplace environment, allowing users to explore features such as buying and selling cryptocurrency, viewing market data, and managing wallets.
+- This platform simulates a crypto marketplace environment, allowing users to explore features such as buying and selling crypto, viewing market data, and managing wallets.
 - **Note**: This is not an actual exchange and does not involve real transactions.
 It is intended as a development prototype for educational and demonstration purposes.

 ## Features: